aspose-total/Aspose.Total-Products/total/en/java/conversion/doc-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to JSON Format via Java" h2="On Premise Java API to convert DOC to JSON without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}
-Converting DOC to JSON format via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to JSON.
+[Aspose.Total for Java](https://products.aspose.com/total/java/) offers a quick and easy way to convert DOC to JSON format in any Java-based application.
+The conversion process is achieved in just two steps.<br><br>

+The first step involves using [Aspose.Words for Java](https://products.aspose.com/words/java/), a powerful document manipulation and conversion API, to export the DOC file to HTML format.
+This API allows you to programmatically create, modify, and convert a wide range of document formats including DOC, DOCX, PDF, and more.
+With Aspose.Words for Java, you can easily convert your DOC files to HTML format with just a few lines of code.<br><br>

+Once the DOC file has been converted to HTML, the second step is to use [Aspose.Cells for Java](https://products.aspose.com/cells/java/) to convert the HTML file to JSON format.
+Aspose.Cells for Java is a powerful spreadsheet programming API that allows you to create, modify, and convert Excel files in Java applications.
+It supports a wide range of Excel file formats, including XLS, XLSX, XLSM, and more.
+With Aspose.Cells for Java, you can easily convert HTML files to JSON format and manipulate the resulting data as needed.
 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="Convert DOC to JSON Format via Java" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to Convert DOC to JSON via Java?" %}}
-1. Open DOC file using [Document](https://reference.aspose.com/words/java/com.aspose.words/Document) class
+1. Load DOC file using [Document](https://reference.aspose.com/words/java/com.aspose.words/Document) class
 2. Convert DOC to HTML by using [Save](https://reference.aspose.com/words/java/com.aspose.words/Document#save(java.lang.String,com.aspose.words.SaveOptions)) method
 3. Load HTML document by using [Workbook](https://reference.aspose.com/cells/java/com.aspose.cells/Workbook) class
 4. Save the document to JSON format using [Save](https://reference.aspose.com/cells/java/com.aspose.cells/workbook#save(java.lang.String,%20com.aspose.cells.SaveOptions)) method
 {{% /blocks/products/pf/agp/feature-section-col %}}

 {{% blocks/products/pf/agp/feature-section-col title="Get Started with Java File Automation APIs" %}}
 You can easily use Aspose.Total for Java directly from a [Maven](https://releases.aspose.com/total/java/) based project and include libraries in your pom.xml.

-Alternatively, you can get a ZIP file from [downloads](https://releases.aspose.com/total/java).
+Alternatively, you can get a ZIP file from [downloads](https://releases.aspose.com/total/java)
 {{% /blocks/products/pf/agp/feature-section-col %}}
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "aa0de5f99dc2a07e32a776a548eac3fa" "convert-word-to-json.java" >}}